jiminhsieh/jekyll-clean-dark/_posts/2017-08-05-Dont-Use-OpenJDK-Without-Passing-TCK.md

     * [RedHat](https://developers.redhat.com/products/openjdk)
     * [Azul Zulu](http://www.azul.com/downloads/zulu/zulu-windows/)

-## In the end
+# In the end

-You could safely use OpenJDK from Azul System and RedHat which would be test before it release.
+You could safely use OpenJDK from Azul System and RedHat which will be tested before it releases.

 [Here](http://openjdk.java.net/groups/conformance/JckAccess/jck-access.html) lists companies have TCK could verify each version of JDK.